 Imperia’s Radioactive Materials Lab allows us to offer the full services of Imperia Laboratories to projects involving radioactive material.
 We are able to examine, test, analyze and investigate radioactive samples without requiring prior decontamination that could alter materials or remove evidence valuable to the analysis.

-We bring the right combination of our strong, well-rounded engineering and scientific team together in the work we do for our clients.
-A critical part of our problem-solving ability is our internal laboratory that allows us to integrate the material, design, and operational aspects of a problem and to conduct testing and simulations.
+We deliver the right combination of our strong, well-rounded engineering and scientific team together in the work we provide for our clients.
+A critical component of our problem-solving ability is our internal laboratory that allows us to integrate the material, design, and operational aspects of a problem, as well as to conduct testing and simulations.